rudraksha-avatara/ddos-load/README.md

 ## 🎯 Overview

 This DDoS Load Tool is built with Python's async I/O capabilities to deliver maximum performance with minimal resource usage.
-It's designed to help developers and DevOps teams test their applications under heavy load conditions, identify bottlenecks, and ensure their systems can handle production traffic.
+It's designed to help developers and DevOps teams attack their applications under heavy load conditions, identify bottlenecks, and ensure their systems can handle production traffic.

 ### Why This Tool?

 - ⚡ **Blazing Fast** - Async I/O handles 1000+ concurrent connections
 - 🎯 **Accurate to attack** - Cache busting ensures real server performance to attack
 - 📊 **Detailed Analytics** - Comprehensive metrics and percentile analysis
-- 🛠️ **Production Ready** - Stable, tested, and battle-hardened
+- 🛠️ **Production Ready** - Stable, attacked, and battle-hardened
 - 🔧 **Highly Configurable** - Extensive options for any to attack scenario
 - 💻 **Easy to Use** - Simple CLI interface with sensible defaults